ARTICLE 1 / General provisions

 ARTICLE 2 / ZagrebDox Pro programme

-ZagrebDox Pro is a six-day programme comprising: group and individual work on selected projects.
+ZagrebDox Pro is a five-day programme comprising: group and individual work on selected projects.
 The programme offers to the participants: analysis of submitted projects, recommendations and suggestions for their further development, one-year online mentoring, case studies, group and individual discussions, masterclass lectures, special film screenings and round tables.
 A part of the workshop programme is intended only for chosen participants.
 All the programmes open to the public (lectures, presentations, roundtables, screenings etc.) are clearly marked in ZagrebDox Pro’s line-up.

 ARTICLE 3 / ZagrebDox Pro participants

-The workshop is open to directors and producers worldwide.
-In particular cases, teams can be joined by a screenwriter, cinematographer or editor.
-The team usually consists of two members, but can have up to three members.
+The workshop is open to authors worldwide.
 Priority in the selection process will be given to projects from Albania, Austria, Bosnia and Herzegovina, Bulgaria, Montenegro, Croatia, Italy, Kosovo, Hungary, Macedonia, Romania, Slovenia and Serbia, followed by projects from other countries focusing on region-related subjects, projects whose authors originate from the region, or projects that already have or are looking for a co-producer from the region.
-After three days of preparing the project for presentation, mentored by renowned tutors, the directors and/or producers of 12 selected projects will be given a chance to present their project at a pitching forum to a group of qualified regional and international documentary television programme editors, distributors, producers film festival and film fund representatives.
+In addition to working on selected projects through group and individual sessions with mentors, just participating and staying at the festival gives authors the opportunity to present their projects to a group of qualified regional and international documentary television programme editors, distributors, producers film festival and film fund representatives.

-Up to six participants without projects can attend the workshop.
+Up to four participants without projects can attend the workshop.
 Participants without projects can apply to the address firstname.lastname@example.org after the workshop selection has been published in January.
 An email with the subject PARTICIPANT WITHOUT A PROJECT should contain a name, an email, a telephone number and short CV.